E-commerce

 Mobile vs desktop

-Separate the funnels: the overall average conversion rate can hide a broken mobile checkout.
+Separate the funnels: a global average conversion rate can hide a broken mobile checkout.

 Diagram of CRM, analytics, ads, email flows: identify duplicates and sources of truth for each KPI.

-Long cycles: combine web analytics with CRM and sales pipeline to attribute value to content.
+Long cycles: combine web analytics with CRM and the sales pipeline to assign value to content.

 KPIs: traffic, engagement, conversion, value and profitability

-Common indicators: sessions or visits, bounce rate or engagement, conversion rate, average order value (AOV), revenue, margin after variable costs, CAC, LTV.
-Each KPI answers a specific question; stacking them without hierarchy drowns readability.
+Frequent indicators: sessions or visits, bounce rate or engagement, conversion rate, average basket (AOV), revenue, margin after variable costs, CAC, LTV.
+Each KPI answers a specific question; stacking them without hierarchy obscures readability.

 Conversion rate